gordonworldlee/cs333p-flame/README.md

-# FLAMEPROF
+# TEAM AKG (Aniket, Kavan, Gordon)

-This is a sample project for Assignment 5, which can be used as your own starter code.
+This is our Assignment 5, which includes the derivations, MATLAB code, and C code for the Symmetric Rank-k update operation and Triangular Matrix Multiplication.